b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 in order to write a dissertation and earn a [master's degree](https://en.wikipedia.org/wiki/Master_of_Science).
 As part of the research he tested a new drug (drug X) on mice.
-He hopes the drug is capable to reduce the body weights of the animals.
-He asks you for a help with the data analysis.
+He hopes the drug is capable to reduce the body weights of the animals (and if so, then in a distant future it might be even tested on humans).
+He asks you for help with the data analysis.
 The results obtained by him are as follows.

 ```jl